onweru/hugo-swift-theme/README.md

     ```

 3. __Gallery__
     Include inline galleries within your articles.
 These galleries can contain `N` number of images.
-It take 2 positional parameters.
+It takes 2 positional parameters.

     The 1st parameter is required.
 It is _comma-separated list_ (`,`) of your images' paths.